Tomer Ashuach

 me.png

 I’m a PhD student at the Technion, advised by Prof Yonatan Belinkov.
 My research focuses on the interpretability of language models, with particular emphasis on uncovering their internal mechanisms and understanding how knowledge is acquired and can be unlearned.
+Currently, I am also a research intern at Google Research, working with Jonathan Herzig.

 Research Interests